 For the denominator.
 Estimation models such as Spectrum or antenatal clinic surveillance surveys combined with demographic data and appropriate adjustments related to the coverage of antenatal clinic surveys.

 Annually or more frequently, depending on a country's monitoring needs

-- Cities and other administrative areas of high epidemiologic importance. - The numerator should be disaggregated across the regimens described below.
+The numerator should be disaggregated across the regimens described below.